matt-fonto/books/beyond_cracking_the_coding_interview/03_part_03_job_searches.md

   - Galvanize them without scaring them off
   - FAANG-adjacent companies like Stripe don't want to lose candidates to FAANG, and planting the seed it's a good way to mobilize them
 - If interviewing at earlier stage startup, DO NOT use your FAANG onsites as leverage
+- Startups might also be turned off if you mention you're also interview for a direct competitor, and might take this as a lack of loyalty, especially if talking with the founder
+  - After a certain size, these things stop being personal

+#### Slowing down

+#### Questions to ask hiring managers

+- Which project on the roadmap are you personally most excited about, and why?
+- What can I do to minimize the onboarding time and become as effective as fast as possible?
+- What have been some failure modes for past hires?
+What should I do to make sure to avoid it?
+  - You're much more likely to get honest answers from hiring managers than from recruiters